Amaumaury/MachineLearning-RoadSegmentation/README.md

 We saved our trained model in the file gold_train_model_hsv.hdf5 Simply run the file run.py which will load the model and predict on the tests images and produce the same submission.csv as the one given on Kaggle.
+If you wish to train a new model, simply run the train_deepcnn.py which will save the model under 'train_model.hdf5' and to test it modify the path of the model in run.py.

 ## Files description
 - pred_images is the directory were predicted images will be saved.